Aron-HD/CMS-Bot/README.md

 Currently have to paste the relevant information into csv columns and then select 1, 2 or 3 to run different function.

+### In progress

+- cms_batch_actions.py

+Started developing batch functionality - running into issues with interacting with table objects as have to match text (no ids or names).

 ### Improvements

 - check whether Video links exist before trying to add them